mitumh3/tlg-chatbot-render/README.md

 ## RUN

-1. For the first time, click Create Web Service after fill out the form to start deploying the bot
+1. For the first time, click Create Web Service after filling out the form to start deploying the bot.
-2. Manual deployment can be performed in your bot web service found in Dashboard of render
+2. Manual deployment can be performed in your bot web service found in Dashboard of render.

 > Note:
 >
 > - The 4 keys (OPENAI_KEY_ACCESS, BOTTOKEN, API_ID, API_HASH) don't need quotes.
+> - Logs can be found on <https://{your_setup_name}.onrender.com/log> and additional bash command can be executed on <https://{your_setup_name}.onrender.com/terminal>
-> - Deployment will take around 15 minutes to complete, but some problems of the server can happen if we interact with the bots in this period (Usually, the bot will get duplicated responses.
+> - Deployment will take around 15 minutes to complete, but some problems in the server can happen if we interact with the bots in this period (Usually, the bot will get duplicated responses.
 In case of private chats, without preceded command in message, the bot will "chat" to itself and create a messy looped conversation that will burn out all your credits).
 Therefore, a total of 30m to 1 hour should be taken to avoid the above problem.
 Or you can chat in a group with preceded commands.

 ---

-# Possible Improvements
+## Possible Improvements

 - Add more functionalities to the bot.
 - Increase the accuracy of OpenAI responses.
 - Refine the conversation handling.
 - Fix render.com server will be reset after every 15 minutes.
-- Fix bot loop conversation in private chat at deployment start up.
+- Fix bot looped conversation in private chat at deployment start up.
-- Remove the use of tiktoken.
-To control the token amount of each prompt, tiktoken package is required.
-However, tiktoken can only be used in new Python version, which is a bit annoying.
+- To limit the number of tokens generated for each prompt, the tiktoken package is commonly used.
+However, this package can only be used on newer versions of Python, which can be inconvenient.
+As a solution, we recommend removing the use of tiktoken and exploring alternatives for limiting token usage.

+## Contributing

+We are grateful for contributions of any magnitude.
+Also, a big thanks to DirtyG2120 for his exceptional and expert contribution.